 As an academic community, Canterbury School requires honesty in the completion of all assigned academic work.
 Violations of the Honor Code include plagiarism or any form of dishonesty in regard to academic assignments.
+The submission of work must at all times represent the student's individual thought and efforts.
+Any use of additional sources (e.g., editors, tutors, material/aids, AI-generative tools [including ChatGPT], shared documents, and extra help) is considered a violation of the Canterbury Honor Code unless explicitly stated otherwise by the student's teacher.
+Questions or concerns about any aspect of this honor code should be directed to the student's teacher.
 Students should remember that they can always go to their teachers, advisors, or any other member of the faculty if they are unsure whether or how to properly attribute the work of others.